scipy-conference/scipy_proceedings/papers/00_greenfield/00_greenfield.rst

 And example of the info use is shown in Figure 2.

-There is also functionality to search for items in the file by attribute name and values, also using pattern matching for either.
+There is also functionality to search for items in the file by attribute name and/or values, also using pattern matching for either.
 The search results are shown as attribute paths to the items that were found.

 .. figure:: figure2.png